fixstars/opencl-book/docs/src/opencl-book/advanced-opencl/opencl-programming-practice.md

 }
 ```

-The Golden Cross Point can be determined by seeing where the displayed result changes from 0 to 1.&#x20;
+The Golden Cross Point can be determined by seeing where the displayed result changes from 0 to 1.

 One thing to note in this example code is that the copying of the result from device to host should not occur until the processing is finished.
-Otherwise, the memory copy (clEnqueueReadBuffer) can occur during the processing, which would contain garbage.&#x20;
+Otherwise, the memory copy (clEnqueueReadBuffer) can occur during the processing, which would contain garbage.

 Note in line 114 that "\&event13" is passed back from the clEnqueueTask() command.
 This is known as an event object, which specifies whether this task has finished or not.
 This event object is seen again in line 128 to the clEnqueueReadBuffer() command, which specifies that the read command does not start execution until the computation of the moving average over 13 weeks is finished.
-This is done similarly for the moving average over 26 weeks, which is submitted in line 123 and written back in line 131.&#x20;
+This is done similarly for the moving average over 26 weeks, which is submitted in line 123 and written back in line 131.

-In summary, the Enqueue API functions in general:&#x20;
+In summary, the Enqueue API functions in general:

-• Inputs event object(s) that specify what it must wait for until it can be executed&#x20;
+• Inputs event object(s) that specify what it must wait for until it can be executed

-• Ouputs an event object that can be used to tell another task in queue to wait&#x20;
+• Ouputs an event object that can be used to tell another task in queue to wait

-The above two should be used to schedule the tasks in an efficient manner.&#x20;
+The above two should be used to schedule the tasks in an efficient manner.